foundriesio/docs/source/user-guide/container-preloading/container-preloading.rst

 Starting Compose Apps Automatically
 -----------------------------------

-To start the preloaded application automatically (after the boot and before the device registration when aktualizr-lite starts) you have to enable a systemd service responsible for it.
+To start the preloaded application automatically after the boot and before the device registration when aktualizr-lite starts, you have to enable a systemd service responsible for it.

-meta-lmp_ already has a recipe that launches preloaded apps after the device boots.
+meta-lmp_ provides a recipe that launches preloaded apps after the device boots.

 Clone your ``meta-subscriber-overrides.git`` repo and enter its directory: